alexander-ADI/TMC5272-API/README.md

 ### Software Setup

-This project uses a .gitignore in order to only track application-specific files.
+This project only tracks application-specific files.
 Copy the repo's contents into a blank project from the MaximSDK `Examples` folder.

-Refer to [MSDK User Guide](https://analogdevicesinc.github.io/msdk//USERGUIDE/#getting-started-with-visual-studio-code) for documentation on building and flashing an application to the MAX32650FTHR.
+- Please refer to the [MSDK User Guide](https://analogdevicesinc.github.io/msdk//USERGUIDE/#getting-started-with-visual-studio-code) for instructions on building, flashing, and running projects.

 ### Application Notes

 - Default register values are preset in `tmc5272_init()`.
-These can be left as-is, and should be good for most (NEMA17) stepper motors.
+These can be left as-is, and should be good for most NEMA 17 stepper motors.
 (Use the Trinamic TMCL-IDE to explore alternative configurations.)

 - Many API functions accept `ALL_MOTORS` to apply actions to both axes.
 Any functions that do not support this are noted in their function comments.
 Mostly these are `get()` functions for which it would not make sense to return a single value.

-- Look at the `#define` statements in `main.c` and `TMC5272_SPI.h`; modify as needed.

 ### Acknowledgements & Licensing
 This project is licensed under the MIT license, as detailed in this repo's LICENSE.txt.